Benaaz Irani: A Portrait of Success in 3 Lessons

 Rejection is an important part of life.
 Although it may be difficult to hear, don’t let it get you down because you never know what other opportunities are out there.
 Embrace the feedback and advice that you receive from your mentors because there is always room for growth.”

 3. Be open to advice, even (especially) if it stings a little.

-“When I first became a leader at 25, another leader pulled me aside and said, ‘you need to change your approach and you need to change the way you dress’.
-At first I was taken aback, and I could have responded very badly out of insecurity, but I leaned in and understood that I was being told that I needed to develop “executive presence”.
+“When I first became a leader at 25, I remember my Director pulled me aside and encouraged me to reflect on how I could build my executive presence.
 Since then, I’ve made it a practice to reach out to leaders, to observe the way they dress, the way they talk, and the way they present themselves.
 For instance, Indra Nooyi, former CEO of Pepsico, has been a wonderful role model for a woman of colour like myself.”

 This story is less about the specifics of the lesson, and more about encouraging you to identify the aspects of yourself that you are comfortable changing, without changing who you truly are because your authentic self is the best version of you.

 Always be true to yourself and be open to change because this is when true growth happens.
 It’s part of the reason Benaaz, a Diversity & Inclusion ambassador at Desjardins, is passionate about helping the next generation of leaders with The A Effect through the Ambition Challenge.